10 May 2020

 Causes of pigmentation

 Sun exposure is a major trigger factor for almost all types of pigmentation.
 Hence, the importance of sun protection cannot be under emphasised.
+You can read about my sunscreen recommendations and reviews in Sunscreen Reviews: The Best, Worst and Unsafe Ones I’ve Tried; I hope that you will be able to find a sunscreen that you like to protect your skin against hyperpigmenation formation.

 There are also other factors that affect melanin and hyperpigmentation formation.
 Genetic predisposition, hormones (including pregnancy and oral contraceptive pills) and medications, to name a few.